429Enjoyer/orpheusdl-amazonmusic/README.md

 The full path to the newly generated `.wvd` is the value to enter in `settings.json`.

 ## Changelog
-Brief summary of modifications made to this module
+Brief summary of modifications made to this module.

 ### v1.0.0
 Initial version.

 # Special thanks
-- [audible](audible.readthedocs.io) library for creating the basic login needed to login onto the mobile app
+- [audible](audible.readthedocs.io) library for creating the basic logic needed to login onto the mobile app
 - [mitmproxy](https://mitmproxy.org/) for helping me understand the mobile app's inbound and outband HTTP connections.
 - [shaka-project](https://shaka-project.github.io/) for Widevine DRM decryption
 - Amazon for using a **secure** DRM.